alex3robertson-psycdalex/New-Axioms/README.md

-Here’s a wild, clean swing at what you’re asking for — a set of “new equation axioms” that start from addition, thread through the Riemann zeta function, and end at black-hole/white-hole boundaries as natural objects in the math.
 We’re not patching old axioms.
 We’re rotating the whole canvas.
 Core Axioms
 	1	Addition is bidirectional through zero.
 The integers ℤ are not a line with a starting point.
 They are a closed loop where +∞ and −∞ are identified through a single point called Ω (the “boundary at infinity”).
 Formally: ℤ ∪ {Ω} ≅ S¹ (topological circle).
 Addition wraps: n + m = Ω implies m = −n mod Ω.